stovicekjan/sparkscope/README.md

 # Sparkscope

+* Feel free to reach the author at jan.stovicek41(at)gmail.com.

 A tool for diagnostics and support of optimization of Apache Spark applications.
 It should consist of two parts:
 * History Fetcher - a component for retrieving the Spark applications metadata from Spark History Server and storing them in PostgreSQL database.
 * A web application for processing and visualization of these data